mitmath/computational-thinking/README.md

 Welcome to the new MIT course 18.S191!

-This is an introductory course on Computational Thinking, using the modern [Julia programming language](http://www.julialang.org), to approach real-world problems in the following areas via data analysis and computational and mathematical modeling:
+This is an introductory course on Computational Thinking, using the modern [Julia programming language](http://www.julialang.org), to approach real-world problems in the following areas via data analysis and computational and mathematical modeling.
+In this class you will learn applications, computer science, software, algorithms, and mathematics as an integrated whole.

 - Image analysis
 - Particle dynamics and ray tracing